Lets get right to the chase shall we?

 After a hectic travel schedule the past two weeks it’s been a comedy of errors in trying to catch up on work, emails, programs, articles to write, sleep.

 I had every intention of writing more content for the site this week, but life got in in the way.
 Namely, this little Gremlin:

 But how can I be mad at that?

 Lisa and I are happy to announce we’re bringing back our Strong Body-Strong Mind workshop.

-Last year Lisa and I had the privilege of presenting together in Austin, TX and London, UK, and we’re elated to be heading to Toronto next month to pick up where we left off.
+Last year we had the privilege of presenting together in Austin, TX and London, UK, and we’re elated to be heading to Toronto, Ontario to pick up where we left off.